What Is 3D Mammography?

 Women have choices when it comes to breast cancer screenings.
-Standard mammograms every one or two years are the recommended best practice for early detection.
-They can detect breast cancer up to three years before it can be felt.
+A standard mammogram every one or two years is the recommended best practice for early detection.
+It can detect breast cancer up to three years before it can be felt.

 Still, over the past decade, there have been advances in mammogram technology.
 Research shows 3D mammography (breast tomosynthesis) can detect breast cancer 28% more accurately than standard mammograms.